Righteousness Restores Hope

 Maybe you’re like my sixteen-year-old self, slumped at the lowest point of your life and wondering how you can carry on.
 Look up and perceive God standing next to you.
 He offers the mantle of Jesus’ righteousness that restores hope.

 Look up and perceive God standing next to you.
 He offers the mantle of Jesus’ righteousness that restores hope.
-Click To Tweet
+Share on XOr will you continue to wrap yourself in your own filthy rags?

 If you have never received righteousness and the hope of eternal life, I encourage you to read Steps to Salvation and receive Jesus’ righteousness to begin a hope-filled relationship with God.